Olga Herlin: Pension denied

 In February 1927, Herlin asked the King Gustaf V to credit her service with her previous unofficial employment at the office so she could qualify for a pension.
 While the majority of the wages commission members supported her petition, the chair opposed it.
 The government agreed with the chair and the promotion and opportunity for a pension were denied.

 In the first parliamentary chamber in 1928, Member of Parliament Kerstin Hesselgren motioned for Herlin to be credited with half of her service time in order to be promoted in salary class, which was necessary to qualify for a pension.
 Hesselgren underlined the absurdity that a much younger engraver was being paid better than one with 37 years behind her in the profession.
 In the chamber, Hesselgren appealed to the King noting that her action had the support of Parliament.
 By the Mapping Authority's regulatory letter in June 1929, Olga Herlin was finally promoted to a higher salary class.

 Beginning 1 January 1935, Olga Herlin was granted leave and entitled to a pension.
 In the same month, for her long, well-deserved service, she was awarded the gold medal For Zeal and Honesty in the Service of the Kingdom.
 She did not completely lay down her tools, but undertook engraving and retouching work until 1940.

 Legacy

-Olga Herlin was known as a particularly distinguished and skilled map engraver.
-She completed difficult works in a meritorious manner and the copper plates she engraved are easily recognizable.
-Many times her work was similar but faster than her male colleagues.
-She was the first woman to be elected to the Swedish Cartographic Society in 1920.
+Olga Herlin was the first woman to be elected to the Swedish Cartographic Society in 1920, reflecting her engraving expertise.

 Herlin never started a family.
 She died on 24 April 1965, in Stockholm and is buried in the family grave at the Norra cemetery in Solna.